 Research published in a November 2018 issue of Rejuvenation Research, for example, reports that the compound, when combined with the amino acid l-arginine, restores erectile function in men with erectile dysfunction.

 Redwood supplements also claim to improve brain function, which is a possible benefit of pine bark extract.
-The same study published in Rejuvenation Research showed that the compound has a positive effect on cognitive function in the elderly, and especially spatial memory.
+The same study published in Rejuvenation Research showed that the compound has a positive effect on cognitive function in older adults, and especially spatial memory.

 Safety and Potential Side Effects

 Raymond notes that you should be cautious when using supplements such as Redwood.
 Because nitric oxide is a vasodilator, those who have low blood pressure or bleeding disorders should be especially careful.
 And regardless of your health status, it's always a good idea to speak with your doctor or healthcare provider before adding any supplements to your diet.

 There are also several things to keep in mind about Redwood's four ingredients: